Reflections during a four-month stay in South America

 all kinds of details missing.
 Little alcoves in the main sanctuary which were supposed to hold

-outside are sculptures of native Ecuadorian animals.
+gargoyles on the outside are sculptures of native Ecuadorian animals.

 It is the fruit of a dream for which someone did not really count the cost (or was it